GrahamDumpleton-abandoned/lab-dropper-operator/workshop/content/exercises/04-filling-parameters.md

 The operator code isn't too complex, and there is still more magic it can do.

 The first is that template parameters given in the custom resource don't need to be literal values.
-The parameters can also be filled in with certain values using a downward API like mechanism as implemented for other builtin resource types, or by referencing values from a config map or secret.
+The parameters can also be filled in with values using a downward API like mechanism as implemented for other builtin resource types, including being able to reference values from a config map or secret.

 An example of using downward API mechanism can be found by running: